widdix/learn-appsync/lab04-lambda/README.md

 1. Select *Queries* from the sub-navigation.

-Execute the following query to vote for the service `ec2`.
+Execute the following query to get the list of all services.

 ```
 query {